v0.1

 Ingest, inference, and parcel platform contracts linked from the hub.

-Public-safe architecture flow before you open implementation-heavy repos.
+Architecture flow diagrams before you open implementation-heavy repos.

 Honest status table—opens the public repo in a new tab.